-The club meets once a month at 1:00 p.m. from October through April to discuss the book selected for that month in classroom D108 on the Charlotte campus of Florida SouthWestern State College.
+The club meets on the second Monday of each month at 1:00 p.m. from October through April to discuss the book selected for that month in one of the classrooms on the Charlotte campus of Florida SouthWestern State College.
 Discussion includes the theme of the book and background information about the author.

 The Club votes for the following year’s selections in April from a list suggested by members.
 Book selections may be fiction or non-fiction.